mr3project/mr3-run-k8s/README.md

 ===========
 Code for running Hive/Spark on MR3 on Kubernetes

-  /kubernetes - Executable scripts with YAML files /typescript - TypeScript code for generating YAML files
+  /kubernetes - Executable scripts with YAML files, Helm charts

+  /typescript - TypeScript code for generating YAML files

 For instructions, visit: